Conquest-Reforged/Indev/.github/ISSUE_TEMPLATE/conquest-reforged-bug-report.md

 If your game crashed please upload a crash log (pastebin.com being the preferred method).

 **Screenshots/Video**
 Provide screenshots or video to aid your bug description.
-These are essential for visual bugs.
+If the issue relates to a block, please screenshot it with the `F3` debug menu upand your crosshair over the block you're reporting (this allows us to see exactly what blockstate is affected).

 **System Information (optional)**
 Total RAM: